ps2homebrew/kelftool/README.md

 ## You need to bring your keys

-Place them at your home directory (%USERPROFILE%) in the "PS2KEYS.dat" file as a 'KEY=HEX_VALUE' pair.
+Place them in your home directory (%USERPROFILE%) in the "PS2KEYS.dat" file as a 'KEY=HEX_VALUE' pair.
+Or place them in your working directory.

+## Usage

+    decrypt - decrypt and check the signature of kelf files encrypt <headerid> - encrypt and sign kelf files <headerid>: fmcb, fhdb, mbr fmcb - for retail PS2 memory cards fhdb - for retail PS2 HDD (HDD OSD / BB Navigator) mbr  - for retail PS2 HDD (mbr injection).
+		       Note: for mbr, elf should load from 0x100000 and should be without headers: readelf -h <input_elf> should show 0x100000 or 0x100008 headerless elf creation:

+      $(EE_OBJCOPY) -O binary -v <input_elf> <headerless_elf>
+examples:

+	kelftool encrypt fhdb input.elf output.kelf
+    kelftool decrypot input.kelf output.elf

+*decrypt* command will also print useful information about kelf

 ## SHA256 Hashes of the keys

 ### THESE ARE HASHES, NOT THE ACTUAL KEYS

+#### Retail

 **MG_SIG_MASTER_KEY**=*e6e41172c069b752b9e88d31c70606c580b1c15ee782abd83cf34117bfc47c91*
 **MG_SIG_HASH_KEY**=*0dc3a1e225d3e701cfd07c2b25e7a3cc661ded10870218f1f22f936ba350bef5*